 Auto Start instructs Dremio to automatically provision and start an engine when new queries are issued to that engine.
 When

-Enable Auto Start is selected in the engine's Properties page under Advanced Properties, Dremio automatically starts the engine under the following conditions:
+Auto Start is enabled in the engine’s Properties page, Dremio automatically starts the engine under the following conditions:

 - The engine is selected as the queue’s Engine Name